 We study the mechanisms for eating behaviour and reward-based decisions in both individual neurons and functional brain systems.
 We conduct single-neuron recordings in animals performing behavioural tasks for nutrient-defined food rewards.
 These experiments identify the precise information processing by neurons in key reward structures, including the amygdala.
 In parallel, we conduct closely related human neuroimaging studies to translate and extend the single-neuron data to human brain systems, real-life eating phenotypes, and inter-individual differences.
 Our work benefits from collaborations with experimental and computational neuroscientists in Cambridge and abroad, in particular the group of Professor Wolfram Schultz at the Department of Physiology, Development and Neuroscience, with which we are associated, and with Professors Sadaf Farooqi and Paul Fletcher at the IMS.
 Our broader goal is to uncover basic neurophysiological reward mechanisms that underlie human eating behaviour and thereby to lay foundations for clinical studies in obesity.

-Grabenhorst, F., and Rolls, E.T.
-(2014).
-The representation of oral fat texture in the human somatosensory cortex.
-Hum Brain Mapp 35, 2521-2530.
-PMID:24038614
+Grabenhorst F, Rolls ET (2014), “The representation of oral fat texture in the human somatosensory cortex.”
+Human Brain Mapping 35: 2521-2530.

-Grabenhorst, F., and Rolls, E.T.
-(2011).
-Value, pleasure and choice in the ventral prefrontal cortex.
-Trends Cogn Sci 15, 56-67.
-PMID:21216655
+Grabenhorst F, Rolls ET (2011), “Value, pleasure and choice in the ventral prefrontal cortex.”
+Trends Cogn Sci 15(2):56-67.